okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-overview/main/index.md

 <div class="oie-embedded-sdk">

-This document describes how to integrate other user sign-in features into your app by using Okta's embedded widget.
-Most of the code samples in this guide are derived from the sample application that is provided with the Widget.
+This document describes how to integrate other user sign-in features into your app by using Okta's embedded Sign-In Widget.
+Most of the code samples in this guide are derived from the sample application that is provided with the widget.

 ## Why use the embedded widget?